g-leech/argmin-gravitas/_posts/2019-01-02-insurance-scam.markdown

 ### Risk aversion: uncertainty hurts

-Some people are willing to lose a bit to "buy peace of mind", i.e. a fixed cost <i>x</i> is preferred to a random cost with expected value, <i>E(θ) = x</i> (weak risk aversion), and will perhaps even pay a bit more to take the fixed cost.
+Some people are willing to lose a bit to "buy peace of mind", i.e. they prefer a fixed cost <i>x</i> to a random cost with the same expected value, <i>E(θ) = x</i>.
+That's weak risk aversion, and people often act under a stronger version, paying a bit more to take a fixed cost, reducing their uncertainty.

 (This is the origin of "premium": the risk premium is the extra someone is willing to pay to mitigate a risk, over the expected value.
-Note that the natural usage "premium" is something else...)
+The natural usage of "premium" is something else though...)

 (NB: In utility theory this is the _same_ phenomenon as DMU, in the sense of being implied by the same shape of utility function.
 But it's psychologically distinct from the love of novelty in consumption, and I'm trying to stay close to psychological facts for <a href="#not_functions">these reasons</a>.)
 <br><br>